google/WebFundamentals/src/content/en/updates/2017/06/aligning-input-events.md

 [`mousemove`](https://developer.mozilla.org/en/docs/Web/Events/mousemove)) and
 dispatch them right before the [`requestAnimationFrame()` callback](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) occurs.
-In the picture below (with the feature enabled) you see a more consistent frame time and less time processing events.
+In the picture below (with the feature enabled), you see a more consistent frame time and less time processing events.

 We have been running an experiment with this feature enabled on the Canary and